Falkicon/farm/README.md

 # Web Application Boilerplate

-A modern web application boilerplate with TypeScript, Web Components, and Fastify.
+A modern web application boilerplate with TypeScript, Lit Components, and Fastify.

 ## Features

 - TypeScript for type-safe development
-- Web Components with FAST Element & Fluent UI
+- Lit Components for lightweight, performant web components
 - Fastify backend with Prisma ORM
 - Vite for fast development and building
 - Tailwind CSS for styling
-- Full testing setup with Vitest and Playwright
+- Comprehensive testing with Vitest and Playwright
 - ESLint and Prettier for code quality
 - Automated CI with GitHub Actions
+- TypeDoc for API documentation
+- Component development tools and utilities

 ## Prerequisites